-The mission for the Dietitian Education Program (DEP) at North Dakota State University is to prepare competent professionals who will contribute to the profession and community as entry-level Registered Dietitian Nutritionists in clinical, foodservice, or community nutrition.
+The mission for the Dietitian Education Program (DEP) at North Dakota State University is to prepare competent professionals who will contribute to the profession and community as entry-level Registered Dietitian Nutritionists (RDNs) in clinical, food service or community nutrition.

-Goal 2: The program will prepare students to contribute to the profession at the local, state, and national level.
+The program will produce graduates who contribute to the profession and community through involvement in organizations and volunteering at the local, state, or national level.

-- Over a 7 – year period, ≥ 50% of graduates will engage in community service defined as volunteering time, giving a presentation to a community group, organizing a fundraising activity, or other actives involving donation of time or services.
+Based on surveys given at 1 and 5 years post-graduation , 50% or more of graduates will report they engaged in community service defined as volunteering time, giving a presentation to a community group, organizing a fundraising activity, or other activities involving donation of time or services.

 *Program outcome data is available upon request.